namedun/genimage/README.rst

 Note: If no content is specified with ``file`` or ``files`` then ``rootpath`` and ``mountpoint`` are used to provide the content.

+f2fs
+*****
+Generates a F2FS image.
+Needs a valid flashtype where the flash parameters are read from.

+Options:

+:extraargs:		Extra arguments passed to mkfs.f2fs
+:label:			Specify the volume-label.
+Passed to the ``-l`` option of mkfs.f2fs

 The Flash Section
 -----------------